dotwallet/docker-server/README.md

 This server includes complete API endpoint documentation.
-To see how to make requests to the server's API, run the app locally and go to http:localhost:3003/docs
+To see how to make requests to the server's API, run the app locally and go to http:localhost:3003/docs Or, check out a live version of this microservice [here](https://dotwallet-microservice-xfl2wlshtq-de.a.run.app/).
+You can send http requests to it as per the auto generated [docs](https://dotwallet-microservice-xfl2wlshtq-de.a.run.app/docs/)

+## To use

 There are two ways to use this microservice: